Part of the Snowmad Sassy Business Corner: quick, blunt marketing lessons for wedding venues that want more inquiries and less nonsense.

 • Your honeymoon adventures

-• Your “perfect day” relived
+• Your perfect day relived forever

 They need to know:

-Wedding Planners, This Is For You Too
+Wedding Planners, This Is for You Too

 • “My own wedding taught me…”